 It’s hot in Portland, Oregon, very hot, this week.
 Every summer (earlier this year than usual!)
 I have moments where I’d rather not be in the kitchen from 5-7 pm.
 Much of the year I’m happy to be but not when it’s really hot.
 What does this have to do with beans?

 I typically put a big bowl of dry beans out to soak in the evening (I do this year-round) and then in the morning before I get breakfast and school lunch ready I drain the beans, cover with fresh water, add a few aromatics and turn them on to cook.
 By the time we head out the door for school the beans are done (more details below).
-And that means I have the base of many a meal cooked before it begins to get truly warm in my kitchen.
+And that means I have the base of many a meal cooked before it begins to get truly warm in my kitchen. *And no need to soak if you have another method you like.
+Just cook beans!

 Those beans then turn into quesadillas or tacos of all kinds; salads, beans and rice (the rice often having been cooked at some earlier time to and just needing to be reheated), quick chili, soups and dips.
 Yes, there’s some cooking involved to make them meal worthy but it’s pretty simple and when you have home-cooked beans and their attendant flavorful broth much of the work is done.
 There are many more bean recipe on the Seasonal Recipe Collection!